Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Kalua Pork

 If you go to a luau in Hawaii, you’ll have the chance to eat kalua pork!
-It’s a nice, smoky flavor and is much juicier than pulled pork you’d find at barbecue restaurants.
+It’s a nice, smoky flavor and is much juicier than pulled pork you’d find at barbecue restaurants since they offer the fresh kalua pig roasted from the imu!

 Chicken Adobo

 This is one of my favorite Filipino dishes.
-It’s got a vinegar base, which makes it tangy and delicious!
+This tasty chicken adobo has a vinegar base, which makes it tangy and delicious!

 Mahimahi Fish